arobotdinosaur/arobotdinosaur.github.io/docs/index.md

 # Alexander Haken Project Portfolio
-I'm a recent graduate UC San Diego who majored in mechanical engineering, and this is my portfolio website.
+I'm a recent graduate from UC San Diego who majored in mechanical engineering, and this is my portfolio website.